Xt-Editor/Xt-Editor-Xt-Core/.github/CONTRIBUTING.md

 (This is derived from Limetext's templates.
 Kudos to them.)

 1. The issues list is for development purposes only.
-   All issues reported in this repo should result in **code being changed, added, or removed**.
+   All issues reported in this repository should result in **code being changed, added, or removed**.

 * Issues should be opened in the *correct* repository.
   Issue should only be reported here if they cover the `xtensis/core` project.
 Other issues that pertain to another aspect of the Xtensis